JosephRedfern/JvmVm/README.md

 JvmVm
 =====

 VM in a VM, yo!
-Just a bit of fun.
+It's got some basic functionality, but it's real uses are limited... a toy project.

 ##IntCode Format